The sequel to 'Bring Me Back'. eBook and Trade paperback available.

 He got the chart topping success.
-His best friend got it all.
-Out May 29th.
+His best friend got it all. eBook out now.
+Trade paperback coming soon...

 eBook and Trade paperback available